collectivemedia/tictoc/README.md

 tictoc
 ======

-R package with extended timing functions tic/toc, as well as stack and list structures.
+R package with extended timing functions tic/toc, as well as classes Stack (a stack implemented as a vector) and StackList (a stack implemented as a list).
 See http://jabiru.github.io/tictoc/ for more detail.